radixdlt/app-radix/README.md

 * Unzipped the two folder` _bin_ and _debug_ from the downloaded achive from Releases.
 * That your working directory contains the _bin_ and _debug_ folders.

+> 💡  Say "Allow Unsafe manager" when being prompted.

+> 💡  If you did not perform PIN bypass (`setupCustomCA`) you will be prmpted with more questions, say accept/perform and you will be prompted with `This app is not genuine` when you open the app, and you will need to input your PIN.

 #### Install
 (have you done everything according to [Prerequisites](#Prerequisites) above?)